Families struggling to cope after mass shootings

 Lois Oglesby, 27, was in nursing school and looked forward to a career that would make the most of her love for children, her cousin said.
 She was also the mother of a newborn and had an older daughter.

 Derasha Merrett told the Dayton Daily News that she was up feeding her own newborn when a friend called her at 3 a.m.
-Sunday to tell her, through sobs, that Oglesby had died in the Dayton shooting.
+Sunday to tell her, through sobs, that Oglesby, who went by “Lola” or “Nae,” had died in the Dayton shooting.

 “She was a wonderful mother, a wonderful person,” Merrett said.
 “I have cried so much, I can’t cry anymore.”